Vintage Thrift: Easy Tissue Decoupage Glass Plates

 Now comes the fun part!
 Here’s where you can truly personalize this gift for Mom.

 Let the paper be a visual representation of your love and memories.
 I am my mother’s daughter and come by my love of color naturally.
-I found this beautiful orange and green citrus tissue paper that will be perfect!
+The paper I am using is a beautiful orange and green citrus tissue paper.
+My mother has always loved anything citrus so this seems perfect for her glass plates!

 Pro Tip: If you’re using paper napkins, remember to separate the layers carefully – you only want the top, most printed layer.